-- Provide assistance to municipal wastewater treatment facilities that are participating, or that might participate, in the Pilot Projects Program for water quality trading. - Lead outreach efforts to increase awareness among local governments with a focus on small, rural communities, internal and external partners, and other stakeholders about potential uses of the CWFP. - Integrating CWFP funding into the long-term financial planning process for low-income communities unable to afford wastewater facility upgrades mandated by the 2010 phosphorus rule. - Provide assistance to small/rural/tribal communities that are in need of phosphorus compliance solutions with a focus on non-point related projects.
-Coordinate efforts with other BIL project position staff as well as EPA and other external technical assistance providers to help identify projects that protect local water quality.
+- Provide assistance to municipal wastewater treatment facilities that are participating, or that might participate, in the Pilot Projects Program for water quality trading. - Lead efforts to increase awareness among local governments, internal and external partners, and other stakeholders about potential uses of the CWFP and other assistance opportunities for small, rural communities. - Integrating CWFP funding into the long-term financial planning process for low-income communities unable to afford wastewater facility upgrades mandated by the 2010 phosphorus rule. - Provide assistance to small/rural/tribal communities that are in need of phosphorus compliance solutions with a focus on non-point related projects.
+Coordinate efforts with other IIJA project position staff as well as the EPA and other external technical assistance providers to help identify projects that protect local water quality.